D-Robotics/benchmark/performance_report/README.md

 ```

 The above example only runs and plots one experiement, however multiple experiements can be ran
-automatically by specifying it in the configuration file.Try the above commands again, this time replacing the `yaml` file with `*_many_experiments.yaml`
+automatically by specifying it in the configuration file.

+Try the above commands again, this time replacing the `yaml` file with `*_many_experiements.yaml`
 for each executable.

 When running many experiments the `runner` will by default skip any experiments that already have